backupbrew/switchbrew/HID services.md

 Takes an input TransferMemory handle, an input u32 offset, an input u64 size, and an u64 **UniquePadId**, no output.

-Writes to the specified controller's spi-flash.
+Reads from the specified controller's spi-flash.
 The input size is the original size without page-alignment.
 The TransferMemory permissions is RW-.